european-public-network/european-public-network.github.io/docs/2000_how_it_works/2100_architecture.md

 Component details
 ---

-[Organizations, physical assets and machines receive a digital identity (Digital Twin)](/docs/04_developers/20_api/digital-twin.html) on the evan.network blockchain.
+[Organizations, physical assets and machines receive a digital identity (Digital Twin)](/docs/04_developers/20_api/digital-twin.html) on the European Public Network blockchain.
 Digital twins can be addressed through transactions by any identity, human or otherwise, and integrated in complex business logic.

 [In a Business Center](/docs/02_how_it_works/business.html), users can execute transactions and exchange data with each other, with other organizations or with the Digital Twins of real machines.
-Hence, the evan.network provides the basis for company-wide, efficient and secure Industry 4.0 business models.
+Hence, the European Public Network provides the basis for company-wide, efficient and secure Industry 4.0 business models.

-For the interaction between users, processes and machines, evan.network offers predefined services (Smart Contracts), which can be adapted to specific needs.
+For the interaction between users, processes and machines, European Public Network offers predefined services (Smart Contracts), which can be adapted to specific needs.

 The interaction with Smart Contracts takes place via ÐApps in web or mobile browsers or via API from existing IT systems, IT tools and/ or machines.
 For this purpose, [Smart Agents communicate with the Smart Contracts](/docs/02_how_it_works/smart-agents.html).
 The Smart Contracts represent the professional framework of the respective service and are developed according to the specific needs.